What you really need

 All the machines can perform the rinsing cycle, the filling and the capping of the beer:

-The automatic machines for bottling are compact monoblock units that can process up to 3.500 bottles per hour.
-You can choose among the 1.400 BPH version, the 3.000 BPH version and the 3.500 BPH model, according to your needs.
+The automatic machines for bottling are compact monoblock units that can process up to 6,000 bottles per hour, according to your needs.
 Whatever the choice, you’ll have a compact machine that guarantees speed, hygiene and time-savings.

 Working with cans?
-We have also automatic canning machines that can process up to 3.600 cans per hour: a smaller model up to 1.400 CPH and a bigger one up to 3.600 CPH.
+We have also automatic canning machines that can process up to 3.000 cans per hour.

 Working with kegs?
-We have semi-automatic kegging systems to process up to 38 kegs per hour.
-You can choose among three models that can fill 15 KPH, one model 36 KPH, and two models up to 38 KPH.
-The 15 KPH models are particularly compact and easy to use, designed to perfectly fit in a micro brewery.
+We have semi-automatic kegging systems to process between 15 and 40 kegs per hour.
+These models are particularly compact and easy to use, designed to perfectly fit in a micro brewery.